 Given that everyone is different and that those differences are what make a team flexible, each member should be aware of his colleagues’ work schedules.
 Sharing calendars electronically is by far the best way to do this since it allows all co-workers to see available times translated into their own time zone.

 Real-time discussions should be made during all participants’ availability whenever possible.
 When not possible, such discussions should be coordinated well in advance for those who need to work outside of their normal hours.
-As a good rule, the person who calls the meeting should be the most accommodating to encourage as much participation from others as possible.
+As a good rule, the person who calls the meeting should be the most accommodating to encourage as much participation from others as possible to minimize problems with telecommuting workers.

 Discussions that do not require real-time collaboration should be shifted to asynchronous channels, such as email, voice mail, or text chats.
 Team members will have to be in a habit of reading and responding to such messages in a timely fashion, however, or risk getting asked to attend a meeting at an undesirable time!